zpz/zpz.github.io/_posts/2017-02-12-embedding-python-in-cpp-3.md

 2. When this Python object goes out of scope (which happens in the C++ code), in the eyes of Python the reference count of `x` reduces to 0, hence Python frees `x`.
 The reference count reduction is performed in the destructor of the C++ object that is defined by `pybind11` for `py::arg("x") = &x`.
 3. However, when `x` goes out of scope in the C++ code, C++ frees its memory as well.
 I do not know which of Python and C++ frees it first, but double free of this one object crashes the program.

-The solution is to tell `pybind11` "I am giving you a *reference*; the object's life-time is managed in C++; do not decrease its refernce count in Python, instead make sure it is just a pass-through in Python".
+The solution is to tell `pybind11` "I am giving you a *reference*; the object's life-time is managed in C++; do not decrease its reference count in Python, instead make sure it is just a pass-through in Python".
 The code in both scenarios is to replace `&x` by `py::cast(&x, py::return_value_policy::reference)`.

 `pybind11` provides methods `ref_count`, `inc_ref`, and `dec_ref` for every `py::object` instance.
 If you are in the mode of digging, these methods can show you the dynamics.